appcelerator/amp-swarm-deploy/README.md

 The main playbook creates a cluster of EC2 instances on AWS, makes sure Docker 1.12+ is installed, and initializes Swarm on it.

+It requires Ansible version 2.1+, please check on Ansible web site for the upgrade procedure appropriate for your system.

 ## Amazon resources

 The key and infrastructure roles will create a ssh key, a security group and EC2 instances on AWS.